 Between 40% and 45% of our body heat is lost through our heads.
-Wearing a head covering during winter is therefore critical to staying warm.
-Although hats for elderly men and women are traditional, beanies are a good solution to keep the head warmer and prevent heat loss.
+Wearing a head covering during winter is, therefore, critical to staying warm.
+Although hats for older men and women are traditional, beanies are an excellent solution to keep the head warmer and prevent heat loss.

 Knitted woolen beanies are ideal because wool is especially good at retaining heat.
-A lining on the inside of the beanie provides an additional layer of protection against the cold and wind.
+A lining inside the beanie provides an additional layer of protection against the cold and wind.

-Check out these thermal headwear solutions:
+Check out these heated headwear solutions:

-Some tech solutions that are also available (in the form of socks and boots that provide thermal heat constantly and are of course rechargeable) to keep elderly feet warm both in and out of doors include:
+Some tech solutions that are also available (in the form of socks and boots that provide thermal heat constantly and are, of course, rechargeable) to keep elderly feet warm both in and out of doors include:

-As skin ages, it becomes more sensitive and is prone to developing sores, tears and abrasions as well as skin conditions such as contact dermatitis which results in itchy, dry patches of skin or a raised red rash.
+As skin ages, it becomes more sensitive and is prone to developing sores, tears, and abrasions, as well as skin conditions such as contact dermatitis, which results in itchy, dry patches of skin or a raised red rash.